webplatform/docs/concepts/mobile_web/mobile_web/index.md

 Mobile devices have many hardware features that desktop computers don’t.
 The two most obvious are:

 * '''Camera''': You’ll be hard-pressed to buy a phone that doesn’t have a built-in camera these days and we are beginning to see APIs to allow web applications to interface with such devices.
 * '''Phone''': Let’s not forget that the primary purpose of a mobile phone is to call people!
 This can be smoothly integrated into your website by using the little known <code>tel:</code> protocol.
 Just like you use a <code>mailto:</code> to link to an email address, you use <code>tel:</code> to link to a phone number.
-When you click the <code>tel:</code> link it causes the phone to dial   <pre><code>&lt;a href="tel:5121234567"&gt;Phone 5121234567 to book a table&lt;/a&gt;</code> </pre>  Note the inclusion of the phone number in the link text as well — while this may seem a little repetitious, bear in mind that some browsing devices won’t support the <code>tel:</code> protocol, such as our old friend the desktop computer.
+When you click the <code>tel:</code> link it causes the phone to dial   <pre>&lt;a href="tel:5121234567"&gt;Phone 5121234567 to book a table&lt;/a&gt;</pre>  Note the inclusion of the phone number in the link text as well — while this may seem a little repetitious, bear in mind that some browsing devices won’t support the <code>tel:</code> protocol, such as our old friend the desktop computer.

 == Mobile web technologies ==

 Your knowledge of Web Standards as applied to creating traditional web sites can easily be applied to developing mobile sites.
 There are however some additional acronyms and a bit of history to fully understand where we are today and how we got here.
 Depending on your target audience and the types of phones they are using, you might just be able to stick to standard HTML and CSS, or you might need to take a step back to something different.